JVsVieira/JVsVieira/README.md

-# Hello, I'm a Software Engineer and DevOps Engineer 👋
+# Software Engineer and DevOps Engineer {

 ## About Me
 I'm passionate about software development and gaming, with a solid background in .NET, ASP.NET, and C#.
 Currently, I work as a Software Engineer and also function as a DevOps Engineer, combining my technical skills to deliver high-performance solutions.